Acceleration of enzymatic catalysis by active hydrodynamic fluctuations

-For their nanometric size, these machines are subject to violent, thermal and athermal, agitation by the fluctuating environment: Thermal white noise originates from memoryless equilibrium fluctuations.
-Athermal {\em colored} noise is generated by a variety of temporally-correlated active sources, such as molecular motors and cytoskeleton rearrangement~\cite{Bursac2005, Fodor2016, Ahmed2018, Guo2014, BernheimGroswasser2018,Sens2020}, and the dynamics of other cellular machinery, including enzymes~\cite{Muddana2010, Dey2015, Jee2018, Jee2018a}.
-This work lays out a simple model in order to investigate how these thermal and athermal fluctuations, in vivo or in vitro, might affect the catalytic reaction rate.
-From a coarse-grained perspective, we treat enzymes as stochastic force dipoles~\cite{Manneville2001, Marchetti2013, Mikhailov2015, Flechsig2019, Hosaka2020}, each made of a pair of masses joined by a spring.
-The relative motion of the masses represent conformational changes of the enzyme during the catalytic cycle.
+For their nanometric size, these machines are subject to violent, thermal and athermal, agitations by the fluctuating environment: Thermal white noise originates from memoryless equilibrium fluctuations.
+Athermal {\em colored} noise is generated by a variety of temporally-correlated active sources, such as molecular motors and cytoskeleton rearrangement,~\cite{Bursac2005, Fodor2016, Ahmed2018, Guo2014, BernheimGroswasser2018,Sens2020} and the dynamics of other cellular machinery, including enzymes.~\cite{Muddana2010, Dey2015, Zhao2017, Jee2018, Jee2018a} This work lays out a simple model in order to investigate how these thermal and athermal fluctuations, in vivo or in vitro, might affect the catalytic reaction rate.
+From a coarse-grained perspective, we treat enzymes as stochastic force dipoles,~\cite{Manneville2001, Marchetti2013, Mikhailov2015, Flechsig2019, Hosaka2020} whose internal motion represents conformational changes of the enzyme during the catalytic cycle.

+Transition state theory treats chemical reactions as thermal diffusion processes in energy landscapes whose coordinates capture the chemical transformation.
+Within this physical picture, thermal agitation drives the system from the initial stable state of reactants to the final stable state of the products along a stochastic pathway, crossing the energy barrier at a saddle point---a metastable transition state that governs the reaction rate.~\cite{Eyring1935, Kramers1940, Haenggi1990, Gammaitoni1998, Pollak2005}